daprieto1/MavenLab/README.md

 > * Create the folders `src/main/resources` and `src/test/resources`

 ## POM file
 POM stands for Project Object Model And this file represents a one stop configuration for the entire project.
-Open
+Open the file to answer the next questions.

 > **Task:**
 >
 > * What do means the word SNAPSHOT in the version value?
+> * What is the purpose of the packing tag into the POM file?
+> * What is the purpose of the dependencies and dependency tags into the POM file?

+## Dependency Management

+A dependency is a Java library that this project depends on.
+While developing Java applications, you'll almost always be using other developers libraries, in addition to your own.
+So if you want to use code that isn't a part of the Java core library, you'll need to add that library as a dependency.
+Dependencies and Maven are declared inside this dependencies element.
+With each dependency represented by its own dependency element.
+Naming follows the GAV convention which stands for Group Artifact and Version.